-- 1. Housing assignments and facility placement for youth who are transgender or intersex shall be made in alignment with the youth's gender identity while, at the same time, ensuring the health and safety of the youth.
-These placement decisions must be reassessed, at a minimum, every six (6) months. - 2.
-LGBTI youth shall not be placed in a particular housing unit or other assignment based solely on this classification, nor shall they consider this classification to indicate sexual aggressiveness. - 3.
-In a situation of a transgender or intersex youth, staff shall assure the youth that they may shower separately and have access to privacy when changing clothes or using the bathroom facilities. - 4.
-Staff shall not use any language or behavior that may put a youth at risk of sexual victimization.
-Staff shall maintain confidentiality, including around other youth, who are not aware of the youth's SOGIE or intersex status.

-5. Staff shall maintain confidentiality when discussing allegations of sexual abuse and sexual harassment with family members, courts, lawyers, child welfare workers, or anyone who is not aware of the youth's SOGIE or intersex status.
+- 1. Housing assignments and facility placement for youth who are transgender, or intersex shall be made in alignment with the youth's gender identity, taking into consideration the wishes of the child per NAC 62B.085.1(b).1(I-II), while, at the same time, ensuring the health and safety of the youth.
+These placement decisions must be reassessed, at a minimum, every six months. - 2.
+If the facility determines the youth's wishes as to their preferred bed placement creates a safety concern and denies their request, the facility shall document those safety concerns and the Superintendent shall reassess the youth's placement at least every sixty days. - 3.
+LGBTI youth shall not be placed in a particular housing unit or other assignment based solely on this classification, nor shall this classification be considered an indication of sexual aggressiveness. - 4.
+While in the facility, transgender and intersex youth shall have the ability to shower separately and have access to privacy when changing clothes or using the bathroom facilities per NAC 62B.085.1(b) 2. - 5.
+Staff shall not use any language or behavior which may put a youth at risk of sexual victimization.
+Staff shall maintain confidentiality, including around other youth, who are not aware of the youth's SOGIE or intersex status. - 6.
+Staff shall maintain confidentiality when discussing allegations of sexual abuse and sexual harassment with family members, courts, lawyers, child welfare workers, or anyone who is not aware of the youth's SOGIE or intersex status.